Corps of Engineers releases Line 5 Tunnel Project tentative timeline

-The U.S. Army Corps of Engineers, Detroit District released an updated Line 5 Tunnel Project permit review and Environmental Impact Statement (EIS) timeline May 1, 2025.
+DETROIT – The U.S. Army Corps of Engineers, Detroit District released an updated Line 5 Tunnel Project permit review and Environmental Impact Statement (EIS) timeline May 2, 2025.

 |Date Taken: